Xandertron/connor-issues/README.md

-# connor-issues
-~~Issues for my bot named Connor

-~~To get started use c!help

-No longer used, please see https://github.com/connor-the-bot/issues
+#No longer used, please see https://github.com/connor-the-bot/issues

 You can still invite him to your server [here](https://discord.com/oauth2/authorize?client_id=764217610438180895&scope=bot&permissions=18432)